QBladeOcean/QBladeOceanDocs/docs/source/src/user/turbine/substructure.rst

 .. admonition:: Changes to in SUBCONSTRAINTS QBlade 2.0.7
    :class: important

    In QBlade versions prior to 2.0.7 the constraint degrees of freedom were always defined in the coordinate system of the object to which Jnt1ID was constrained, e.g. Joint2ID, the transition piece or the ground.
-From QBlade 2.0.7 on the coordinate system for the constraint is now that of Jnt1ID, except when Jnt1ID is connected to the ground.
-In the latter case the coordinate system that is used is the global coordinate system.
+From QBlade 2.0.7 on the coordinate system for the constraint is now that of Jnt1ID.

 The Transition Piece
 --------------------